One Western Visayas: Overview

-Conceptualized by GMA Regional TV and GMA News and Public Affairs, the newscast, delivered in Hiligaynon language, covers the significant and comprehensive news reports from Western Visayas, consisting of Panay region (Iloilo, Aklan, Antique, Capiz, and Guimaras) and Negros Occidental (including Bacolod).
-It is also the second GMA Regional TV newscast to use the "ONE" brand, which was first used by One Mindanao.
-With overall master control from the GMA broadcasting complex in Iloilo City, it is anchored in a tri-presenter format from separate locations, with two presenters based in Iloilo City and one presenter in Bacolod.
+Conceptualized by GMA Regional TV and GMA News and Public Affairs, the newscast, delivered in Hiligaynon language, covers the significant and comprehensive news reports from Western Visayas, consisting of Panay region (Iloilo, Aklan, Antique, Capiz and Guimaras) and Negros Occidental (including Bacolod and Sipalay when it moved to the Negros Island Region).
+It is also the second GMA Regional TV newscast to use the ONE brand, which was first used by One Mindanao.
+With overall master control from the GMA broadcasting complex in Iloilo City, it is anchored in a currently dual-presenter format from separate locations, with a presenter each based respectively in GMA's regional studios in Iloilo City and Bacolod City.

-One Western Visayas is also aired via satellite through relay stations GMA TV-10 Sipalay, TV-30 Kanladog/Murcia, TV-5 Roxas and TV-2 Kalibo.
+One Western Visayas is also aired via satellite through relay stations GMA TV-10 Sipalay, TV-30 Murcia, TV-5 Roxas and TV-2 Kalibo.
+Also replay on DYSI AM 1323 kHz Super Radyo Iloilo and Barangay RU 92.9 Super Radyo Kalibo via slightly delay basis at 6:00pm.
 The program also has its international broadcasts through GMA News TV.

-One Western Visayas is also re-aired for national viewers under GTV’s late night block "Regional TV Strip" on a weekly basis.
-It airs every Wednesday at 11:50 PM since May 20, 2020.
+One Western Visayas was also re-aired for national viewers under GTV’s late night block "Regional TV Strip" on a weekly basis.
+It aired every Wednesday at 11:50 PM from May 20, 2020 to July 21, 2021.